recordingpreservation/nrpf-website/_posts/2025-11-19-soundfiles-great-78s.md

   - sound files
   - community
   - audio preservation
 description: "Ready to step back in time?
-This episode explores The Great 78 Project, where folks like George Blood are preserving old records as digital treasures."
+This episode explores The Great 78 Project, an initiative by the Internet Archive and George Blood Audio to preserve old records as digital treasures."
 image: "/images/podcast/soundfiles-ep05-promo1.png"
 episode_number: 5
 episode_description: "Ready to step back in time?
-This episode explores The Great 78 Project, where folks like George Blood are preserving old records as digital treasures."
+This episode explores The Great 78 Project, an initiative by the Internet Archive and George Blood Audio to preserve old records as digital treasures."
 episode_date: 2025-11
 episode_title: "The Great 78 Project: A Battle to Save Historic Sounds"
 podcast_episode: true